Jacky56/Tanks-AI/README.md

 https://www.youtube.com/watch?v=Ke7egefMlts - the video

-Behaviour Trees / Waypoint Pathfinder
+Behaviour Trees(steering behaviours) / Waypoint Pathfinder

 case 7 is used to test for Unity's NavMesh (pathfinding feature is the only function which is enabled)